pahud/ecs-getting-started-workshop/README.md

 2. `sudo docker ps` to check the container running status
 3. open http://<your_lightsail_instance_ip> to see the php welcome page
 4. stop the container with `sudo docker rm -f web`
-5. create a local src directory at $HOME directory
-6. `mkdir src`
+5. `git clone https://github.com/pahud/ecs-getting-started-workshop.git ecs-workshop` to clone this repo to local
-7. launch the Caddy again with local volume mount:
+6. launch the Caddy again with local volume mount:

-`sudo docker run -d -v /home/ec2-user/src:/srv -p 80:2015 --name web abiosoft/caddy:php`
+`sudo docker run -d -v /home/ec2-user/ecs-workshop/src:/srv -p 80:2015 --name web abiosoft/caddy:php`

+7. reload the browser
+8. `docker rm -f web`

 ## Build your own Dockerfile

-1. `git clone https://github.com/pahud/ecs-getting-started-workshop.git ecs-workshop` to clone this repo to local
-2. `cd ecs-workshop`
+1. `cd ecs-workshop`
-3. view your `Dockerfile`
+2. `cat Dockerfile` and view the Dockerfile
-4. `sudo docker build -t mycaddy .` to build your own `mycaddy:latest `docker image
+3. `sudo docker build -t mycaddy .` to build your own `mycaddy:latest `docker image
-5. run your own docker image with `sudo docker run -d -p 80:2015 mycaddy`
+4. run your own docker image with `sudo docker run -d -p 80:2015 mycaddy`
-6. reload the browser to see the changes
+5. reload the browser to see the changes

-## Create a new IAM User
+## Create a new IAM User(Lightsail only)

 1. go to IAM console